apereo/cas/docs/cas-server-documentation/ticketing/Messaging-JMS-Ticket-Registry.md

 ## Configuration

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#jms-ticket-registry).
+{% include {{ version }}/signing-encryption.md configKey="cas.ticket.registry.jms" signingKeySize="512" encryptionKeySize="16" encryptionAlg="AES" %}

+{% include {{ version }}/jms-ticket-registry-configuration.md %}

 ## ActiveMQ

 CAS can configure the ticket registry when it detects that ActiveMQ is available on the classpath.
 If the broker is present, an embedded broker is started and configured automatically, as long as no broker URL is specified through configuration.
 By default, ActiveMQ creates a destination if it does not exist yet, so destinations are resolved against their provided names.

-ActiveMQ configuration is controlled by external configuration properties in [CAS settings](../configuration/Configuration-Properties.html#jms-ticket-registry).
+{% include {{ version }}/activemq-jms-ticket-registry-configuration.md %}

 The default setting for ActiveMQ is that all persistent messages outside of a transaction are sent to a broker are synchronous.
 This means that the send method is blocked until the message is received by the broker, its then written to disk - then a response is returned to the client and the `send()` unblocks with success or throws an error if the send could not complete (e.g. due to a security exception).

 ## Artemis